 Each chalet has a unique view, either of the river or the bush.
 A comfortable verandah allows one to view the many species of birds and wildlife from the chalet.

-McBrides' Camp · Safari camps
+McBrides' Camp · Safari camp

 Daily morning walks from the camp, returning for a mid-morning brunch.
 These are modestly-paced, investigatory strolls to allow for a close scrutiny of whatever presents itself on a particular morning, a lion roar, an antelope alarm call, which could include the full range of life forms in the area; birds, insect, mammal; as well as the ecology of various vegetation types in the area.
 These walks are fascinating, and your guides have been engaged in such activities, though not continuously, for approximately forty years.